aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-infra/README.md

 ### CodeCommit Stack
 *This stack is only needed if you want to handle deployments of this folder of the repository to be managed through a CICD pipeline.*

 This stack handles setting up an AWS CodeCommit repository for this folder of the repository.
 This repository will be used as the source for the CI/CD pipeline defined in [Pipeline Stack](#pipeline-stack).
-The repository will be named based on the value defined in [constants.py](mlops_infra/config/constants.py) with this variable `CODE_COMMIT_REPO_NAME`.
-The repository will be intialised with a default branch as defined in the [constants.py]([mlops_infra/config/constants.py](mlops_infra/config/constants.py)) file under `PIPELINE_BRANCH` variable.
+The repository will be named based on the value defined in [configs](../mlops-commons/mlops_commons/config/cdk-app.yml.bak).
+The repository will be intialised with a default branch as defined in the [configs](../mlops-commons/mlops_commons/config/cdk-app.yml.bak).

 ### Pipeline Stack